 by "Smalls" for webBikeWorld.com

-Vintage-look leather and CE approved armor provide protection while a modern design lends plenty of style.
+That provides protection and a modern design lends plenty of style.

 I have definitely found my calling in life: a "job" riding motorcycles and reviewing clothing.
 Does it get any better than this?